vZome/vzome/online/README.md

 ## Legacy Code Dev Workflow

 You'll need [Maven](https://maven.apache.org/) installed for these steps.
+You will also require an installation of [JDK 11](https://www.oracle.com/java/technologies/javase/jdk11-archive-downloads.html).

 The vZome legacy code is part of the Java code from this repository (for desktop vZome) that has been transpiled into Javascript using